vinibailo/TT-Game-Liste-2/README.md

 # TT-Game-Liste-2

 TT-Game-Liste-2 is a password-protected web application for curating game metadata that arrives in bulk from IGDB.
 It gives an editor-friendly workspace where you can review each record, polish the text fields, generate fresh Portuguese summaries, and produce square 1080×1080 cover art that is ready for storefront ingestion.
-Every change is written to a local SQLite database so the team can stop at any time and resume later without losing work.
+Processed data is stored in a MariaDB instance (via SQLAlchemy-compatible DSNs) or, for legacy deployments, an on-disk SQLite database so the team can stop at any time and resume later without losing work.

 ## Feature overview